omnistrate/ctl/mkdocs/docs/omnistrate-ctl_build.md

       --image-registry-auth-password string   Used together with --image flag.
 Provide the password to authenticate with the image registry if it's a private registry
       --image-registry-auth-username string   Used together with --image flag.
 Provide the username to authenticate with the image registry if it's a private registry
-  -i, --interactive                           Interactive mode -n, --name string                           Name of the service
+  -i, --interactive                           Interactive mode -n, --name string                           Name of the service.
+A service can have multiple service plans.
+The build command will build a new or existing service plan inside the specified service.
-      --release                               Release the service after building it --release-as-preferred                  Release the service as preferred after building it --release-description string            Custom description of the release version --release-name string                   Custom description of the release version.
-Deprecated: use --release-description instead
-      --service-logo-url string               URL to the service logo -s, --spec-type string                      Spec type (default "DockerCompose")
+      --release                               Release the service after building it --release-as-preferred                  Release the service as preferred after building it --release-description string            Custom description of the release version --service-logo-url string               URL to the service logo -s, --spec-type string                      Spec type (default "DockerCompose")
 ```